peejaywk/PremierFootball/assets/documentation/testing.md

 * *"As the owner, I want to minimise calls to the API to keep operating costs to a minimum."*
     * A custom function has been written to retrieve the API data.
 Any data read by the API function will be stored locally within the browser so next the data is requested no API call is required as the data can be obtained from local storage.
 However, if the data is stale then the API will request new data and update the local storage.
-The expiration time of the data is determinied by a parameter passed into the function - this can be anything from a few minutes to a few days.
+The expiration time of the data is determined by a parameter passed into the function - this can be anything from a few minutes to a few days.
 * *"As the owner, I want the website to be responsive in design and work across all devices from desktops to mobile phones."*
     * The website uses the Bootstrap framework that enables a responsive design that works across all devices/screen sizes.
 Table columns are hidden when viewed on devices with small screens so the data is easily readable.